qingwu17/Autism_Prediction_Model/README.md

-# Predict the Risk of ASD Using WES Data
+# A deep learning model for prediction of autism status using whole-exome sequencing data

 # Requirements
 - Python>=3.7